mit-dci/opencx/features.md

 One solution to this problem might be a proof that is associated with each order, proving that the order is backed up by assets that the exchange has to be accountable for in the Provisions proof.
 I need to think the details through more, like if you should monitor the orderbook, batch order proofs, etc.
 I also need to figure out if Provisions is really a good base for this sort of thing.

+It's also imperative for any decentralized exchange that doesn't rely on redundant computation and trust for verification to have efficient proofs of correct operation, like for the matching engine.
+The idea of a publicly auditable exchange is good, but they still have all of the control.
+The idea of a decentralized exchange is good, but it's really hard to prove that you provide the correct service without trust.

 #### Decentralization notes